 5. Ash Mushroom Blonde Hair

 Mushroom hair color is a neutral shade that combines brown and grey.
-Mushroom is a cool shade and you can add ash blonde to the color to lighten it.
-This will create an interesting blend of highlights and lowlights that gives the hair depth and dimension.
+Mushroom is a cool shade; you can add ash blonde to lighten it.
+This will create an interesting blend of highlights and lowlights, giving the hair depth and dimension.
 You can also focus the ash blonde on just the ends, creating an ombre or balayage effect, which is low-maintenance and gorgeous.
-It is also the ideal option for women with naturally darker hair to try out ash blonde without the hassle of coloring their roots.
+It is also ideal for women with naturally darker hair to try out ash blonde without the hassle of coloring their roots.

 6. Light Ash Blonde

 If you prefer brighter colors, opting for a light ash blonde is the ideal choice.
 This gorgeous hue contains silver and grey tones and is especially flattering on those with cool skin tones.
-To keep the hair color from looking dull, you can add depth and dimension with highlights or lowlights.
+You can add depth and dimension with highlights or lowlights to keep the hair color from dull.
 You can also find interesting ways to introduce it to the hair, like focusing on just the ends or opting for statement highlights that frame the face.
 Also, consider that the light ash blonde may require you to change your makeup, opting for a look that is more vibrant.